cs1302uga/cs1302-hw03/README.md

 1. Make sure that you are still in the `cs1302-hw03` directory.
 Compile `Drivable.java` and place the compiled code under the preexisting `bin` directory.
-To see a listing of all of the files under the `bin` subdirectory, use the `find` command as follows:
+To see a listing of all of the files under the `bin` subdirectory, use the `tree` command as follows:

    ```
-   $ find bin
+   $ tree bin
    ```

    Notice that interfaces are compiled the same way as classes.
-In your notes, write down the path for the `Drivable.class` file that the compiler generated based on the output of `find`.
+In your notes, write down the path for the `Drivable.class` file that the compiler generated based on the output of `tree`.

 1. Compile `Car.java`.
 Remember to set the classpath appropriately so `javac` can locate dependencies.